barsoom/review/README.md

 * [ ] Look into using [node-elm-compiler](https://github.com/rtfeldman/node-elm-compiler) in elm-brunch
 * [ ] Figure out why prod sometimes tries to use the non-digested app.js name
 * [ ] elm-brunch: add custom path to elm binary so we can remove `source web/elm/paths.env` when running `mix phoenix.server`

-## More reliable state sync

-* [ ] Simplify / Usability: Explore the UI-feel when not doing any local updates at all, just displaying the server updates
-  - [ ] Have a offline-label displayed by js (or set as elm state?) on send-to-server-errors, and hidden on join?
-* [ ] Send entire state when you re-connect, show that this works as it's kind of a killer feature for this version
-  * [ ] Does re-connect solve if you're offline for 3 seconds while an update is sent out?
-    * [ ] If so: Keep a list of all actions that have happened in server memory, with an incrementing id?
-      - [ ] Backup the list to redis to handle restarts

-## Make code review fully featured

-* [ ] Add any missing behavior from the angular code

 ## Later